reilleya/openMotor/README.md

 * A UI that supports saving and loading designs along with undo and redo

 Planned Features:
-* Erosivity simulation
+* Erosive burning simulation
 * Detailed output of every calculated parameter at any time and position along the motor
+* Tapered-core grains

-The calculations involved were sourced from Rocket Propulsion Elements by George Sutton and from Richard Nakka's website (https://www.nakka-rocketry.net/rtheory.html).
+The calculations involved were sourced from Rocket Propulsion Elements by George Sutton and from [Richard Nakka's website](https://www.nakka-rocketry.net/rtheory.html).

 ![Screenshot](http://reilley.net/openMotor/screenshot.png)

 Download
 -------
-The easiest way to use openMotor is under the 'releases' sidebar click 'latest' and download the version for your system.
+The easiest way to use openMotor is to navigate to the 'releases' sidebar, click 'latest', and download the version for your system.
 From there, just unzip the file and run it.
+Alternatively, you can run it from source code to get the latest features.

 Building from Source
 --------------------